horowitz/horowitz/README.md

 ### Hi there 👋

-I'm Daniel Horowitz M.sc in A.I
+I'm Daniel Horowitz MSc in A.I
 🇧🇷🇮🇱🇪🇸

 - 🏦 I’m currently working @ N26 as Android tech lead